 Shaping the Tea Ring

 - Tightly roll up the dough from one of the long sides to create a log.
 Pinch the seam and ends to seal, then shape the log into a circle and firmly squeeze the ends together.
-Place the wreath of dough on a large baking stone or parchment-lined cookie sheet.
+Place the wreath on a large baking stone or parchment-lined cookie sheet.

-- Use clean kitchen shears to snip just over halfway through the dough every inch or so.
-Once you’ve gone all the way around, lean the slices over and fan them out to display the swirled interior.
+- Use clean kitchen shears to snip just over halfway through the log every inch or so.
+Once you've gone all the way around, lean the slices over and fan them out to display the swirled interior.

 - Cover the loaf with plastic wrap and place in a warm place to prove.
 The dough is ready to bake when it springs back quickly when gently prodded with a fingertip.